mdnurakmal/nginx-vagrant-ansible/README.md

 vagrant destroy
 ```
 # Learning objective
+* Ansible basics

 # Learning Points
-* By default libvirt create VM on Nat
-* Running vagrant on ubuntu using droplet from digitalocean
+* Running vagrant on ubuntu using droplet from digitalocean since ansible is not supported on windows platform
-* How to fix "vagrant up stuck at SSH auth method"
+* How to fix "vagrant up stuck at SSH auth method" ?
+(Use libvirt instead of virtual box)
+* add host_ip = "*" to forwarded_port inside vagrantfile
+* How to automate all the prerequisite installation on host pc before running vagrant ?
+(Terraform ?)

 # References
 * https://ostechnix.com/install-and-configure-kvm-in-ubuntu-20-04-headless-server/